ginaschmalzle/blog_source/README.md

 # GeodesyGina Website Code

 This code is used to build the [Geodesy Gina Website](http://geodesygina.com/) using [Pelican](http://docs.getpelican.com/en/stable/).
+The theme is based off of the pelican theme [attila](https://github.com/arulrajnet/attila/)

 ### Installing the code:
 1. Fork this repository